 - (3) 1Oral examinations will be carried out by two examiners or by one examiner in the presence of one competent assessor.
 2Oral examinations may be conducted individually or in groups of up to four students.
 3Oral examinations will last 15 to 45 minutes per examinee.
 4The assessor's assessment must be heard before grades are awarded.
 5The main topics and results of the examination must be documented in a record to be signed by the examiners and the assessors.
 6Where space permits, oral examinations will be open to members of the University.
-7At the request of the examinee, the examination may be held in private. - (4) 1Disputation, i.e. an oral defence, is an academic debate in which the candidate must prove their ability to argue a case and to exercise judgement.
-2It starts with a short presentation by the examinee in which they describe the hypotheses, findings and conclusions of their paper.
-3This is followed either by a discussion with the examiners in which the examinee "defends" their paper or by an oral examination (colloquium).
-4Paragraph 3 will apply accordingly. - (5) 1A presentation is a talk on a topic which has been agreed between lecturers and students as part of the course (course examination) or the overall module (module examination).
-2If an extended written version of the presentation is required in the form of a paper, the presentation and the paper will form the basis of the overall examination grade. - (6) 1A project report comprises the oral and written presentation of the results of a complex assignment involving problem solving.
-2The controlled observation or examination and documentation of an academic or scientific process forms the basis of a report.
-3The written account must be accompanied by a portfolio.
-4The portfolio must contain different documents that have been gathered, organised systematically and annotated by the students and which reflect the learning process, learning performance and learning success of the students in the context of a course or module.
-5Such documents may include, for example, descriptions of completed assignments, lecture records, learning or experience journals and presentations etc. 6The portfolio should comprise 10-20 pages.
-7The lecturers will specify further criteria for preparing the portfolio. - (7) 1With the exception of written examinations, all written work such as papers must also be submitted in electronic format in order to permit the use of plagiarism detection software.
-2Section 13, Paragraph, 6, Sentences 3-6 will apply accordingly. - (8) 1With the consent of the examiner, examinations including final theses (Section 13) may take the form of group work.
-2In such cases, it must be ensured that each individual student's contribution that is to be assessed as part of the examination is clearly distinguishable and assessable on the basis of indicated sections, page numbers and other objective criteria allowing individual performance to be attributed to the respective student. - (9) 1Where an examinee can satisfactorily demonstrate that they are unable to complete their examinations in the intended format or within the time allowed because of prolonged or chronic illness or permanent physical disability, the Examination Committee may, at the examinee's request, allow them more time to complete the examinations or to take examinations of an equivalent standard in an appropriate format.
+At the request of the examinee, the examination may be held in private. - (4) Disputation, i.e. an oral defence, is an academic debate in which the candidate must prove their ability to argue a case and to exercise judgement.
+It starts with a short presentation by the examinee in which they describe the hypotheses, findings and conclusions of their paper.
+This is followed either by a discussion with the examiners in which the examinee "defends" their paper or by an oral examination (colloquium).
+Paragraph 3 will apply accordingly. - (5) A presentation is a talk on a topic that has been agreed between lecturers and students as part of the course (course examination) or the overall module (module examination).
+If an extended written version of the presentation is required in the form of a paper, the presentation and the paper will form the basis of the overall examination grade. - (6) A project report comprises the oral and written presentation of the results of a complex assignment involving problem solving.
+The controlled observation or examination and documentation of an academic or scientific process forms the basis of a report.
+The written account must be accompanied by a portfolio.
+The portfolio must contain different documents that have been gathered, organised systematically and annotated by the students and which reflect the learning process, learning performance and learning success of the students in the context of a course or module.
+Such documents may include, for example, descriptions of completed assignments, lecture records, learning or experience journals and presentations etc. The portfolio should comprise 10-20 pages.
+The lecturers will specify further criteria for preparing the portfolio. - (7) With the exception of written examinations, all written work such as papers must also be submitted in an anonymised electronic format in order to permit the use of plagiarism detection software.
+Section 13, Paragraph, 6, Sentences 3-6 will apply accordingly. - (8) 1With the consent of the examiner, examinations other than final theses (Section 13) may take the form of group work of up to four examinees; final theses may take the form of group work of two examinees.
+2In such cases, it must be ensured that each individual student's contribution that is to be assessed as part of the examination is clearly distinguishable and assessable on the basis of indicated sections, page numbers and other objective criteria allowing individual performance to be attributed to the respective student.

+(9) 1Where an examinee can satisfactorily demonstrate that they are unable to complete their examinations in the intended format or within the time allowed because of prolonged or chronic illness or permanent physical disability, the Examination Committee may, at the examinee's request, allow them more time to complete the examinations or to take examinations of an equivalent standard in an appropriate format.
 2The same applies to study credits.
 3The examinee may be asked to provide appropriate evidence in accordance with Section 16, Paragraph 2.